 29. Watch the Running of the Bulls, New Orleans style

 Every July, this Warehouse District event pits the Big Easy Rollergirls roller-derby squad against a gaggle of runners in a hilarious race for charity.
+Watch from a balcony for free or sign up to participate in the race here for a fee.

 32. Visit a cemetery